The age of virtual reality is upon us with a torrent of devices and content appearing over the last couple of years.

 The idea of VR isn't new of course.
 It's been circulating in the tech space for a number of years, but recently, the technology has broken through some of the long-standing barriers.

-Enabling access has helped, with devices like Google's Cardboard opening the door for anyone with a smartphone, right up to demonstrating what a fully-fledged premium system like HTC Vive will be capable of.
+Enabling access has helped, with devices like Google's Cardboard opening the door for anyone with a smartphone, right up to demonstrating what a fully-fledged premium system like the HTC Vive Pro will be capable of.
 We now have the power in home computers for lifelike virtual environments and this makes it a much more exciting time for VR.

 So, without further ado, we've listed some of the top VR systems available.
 Their prices range dramatically as we cover all bases.